pointhex/non-custodial-wallet-contract/README.md

-# Jetton with Governance
+# Non-Custodial Wallet

-Jetton-with-governance FunC smart contracts.
+Non-custodial wallet FunC smart contracts.

-# Targets and goals
+# Targets and Goals

-This project was created to allow users to exchange and buy assets in the TON DeFi ecosystem for a jetton (token or currency) that is not subject to volatile fluctuations.
+This project was created to allow users to exchange and buy assets in the TON DeFi ecosystem with a jetton (token or currency) that is not subject to volatile fluctuations.
 To meet regulatory requirements, the issuer of the tokens must have additional control over the tokens.

-Thus this jetton represents a [standard TON jetton smart contracts](https://github.com/ton-blockchain/token-contract/tree/369ae089255edbd807eb499792a0a838c2e1b272/ft) with additional functionality:
+However, this non-custodial wallet ensures that users maintain full control over their funds, eliminating the need for a master contract and reducing the risk of exploits.
+This wallet provides the following functionality:

+- Users control all their funds; nothing is sent to a master contract.
-- Admin of jetton can make transfers from user's jetton wallet.
+- Users can lock/unlock their funds within their wallet.

-- Admin of jetton can burn user's jettons.

-- Admin of jetton can lock/unlock user's jetton wallet (`set_status`).
-Admin can make transfer and burn even if wallet locked.

-- Admin of jetton can change jetton-minter code and it's full data.

-__⚠️ It is critically important for issuer to carefully manage the admin's account private key to avoid any potential risks of being hacked.
-It is highly recommend to use multi-signature wallet as admin account with private keys stored on different air-gapped hosts / hardware wallets.__
+__⚠️ It is critically important for users to securely manage their private keys to avoid any potential risks of being hacked.
+It is highly recommended to use a multi-signature wallet for added security, with private keys stored on different air-gapped hosts or hardware wallets.__

-__⚠️ The contract does not check the code and data on `upgrade` message, so it is possible to brick the contract if you send invalid data or code.
-Therefore you should always check the upgrade in the testnet.__
+__⚠️ The contract does not check the code and data on the `upgrade` message, so it is possible to brick the contract if you send invalid data or code.
+Therefore, you should always test upgrades on the testnet.__

 # Local Development